If you are having trouble viewing the video above, click here.

 Thematic and General Learning Community options for 2017-18 will be updated in December 2016.
 Updated Freshmen Interest Groups will be available in March 2017.
 Many communities don't change from year to year, however, so feel free to look around and get an idea of what we offer!

 Defining Mizzou Residence Hall Communities

 The EXAMPLE hall below will give you an idea of how we divide up the spaces into communities before you even get here.
-Click on the image for a larger version.

 - Learning Communities (LCs) can be General (GLC) or Thematic (TLC) in focus.
 They are open to freshman through seniors and range in size from 40 to several hundred students each.
 Some popular TLCs are located in multiple halls.

-Each GLC, TLC and FIG is assigned to a specific residence hall and rooms within them, so picking one means you’re picking your hall and room too (see example above)!
+- Each GLC, TLC and FIG is assigned to a specific residence hall and rooms within them, so picking one means you’re picking your hall and room, too (see example above)!

 - Only students who are genuinely interested in the FIG should sign up for one.